oicheryl/k8s-storage-tutorial/README.md

 Expose the Rocket.Chat service to external traffic.

-`kubectl expose deployment chat1-rocketchat --type=LoadBalancer --name=chat-service`
+`kubectl expose deployment chat1-rocketchat --type=LoadBalancer --name=chat1-service`

 Get list of pods.
 You should see 2 pods for rocketchat, one that runs the mongodb backend database and another for the rocketchat app.